demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 ---
 title: Microsoft Integrations - Authentication
-description: Authentication method for Microsoft Graph and Azure integrations in Cortex XSOAR.
+description: Authentication method for Microsoft Graph and Azure integrations in Cortex XSOAR/XSIAM.
 ---

 This document includes the following sections to help you understand, set up, and use the integration effectively: